samhyams/samhyams.github.io/_drafts/2024-10-17-beacon-rth-part1.md

 Setting up Arduplane software in the loop is as simple as cloning the repository and following the SITL guide in the documentation.
 By default, running `sim_vehicle.py` will open an instance of mavproxy which can be used for control and monitoring of the simulation as if flying in real life.
 The command line can be used to open additional ports, which I used to provide a connection to the navigation algorithm script.
 One thing to bear in mind is that some of the parameters on the vehicle need to be enabled or set correctly, such as FENCE_ENABLE, which I found out when trying to regression test the geofence breach response!

+## Navigation Algorithm Development

+My initial steps with the navigation algorithm started with getting target location commands working.
+Getting current position data from MAVLink GLOBAL_POSITION_INT messages was straightforward, as was using location and heading to determine the target location from extrapolation, but trying to continuously update the target location in AUTO proved tricky.
+I tried several iterations of code using snippets from both [2] and [3] but ultimately settled on a simpler implementation when in GUIDED flight mode, which performs as expected.
+The target waypoint is extrapolated 1 km ahead of the current location as this point will never be reached during normal operation of the algorithm in real life.

+With a distance to home function added, dynamic navigation based on distance to home could be developed.
+Initially I added the ability for the aircraft to turn right, which worked well, then I added logic to also turn left, and to switch turn direction if the previous turn moved the aircraft further from home.
+Finally, I included logic to adjust the magnitude of the next turn (the delta between current and next commanded heading) based on how close the closing speed is to the airspeed setpoint - assuming no wind, the maximum closing speed equals the airspeed setpoint.
+Effectively, this reduces the size of turn commanded as the accuracy of the aircraft's direction towards home increases.

+This all worked remarkably well considering the crude nature of the algorithm, so I next added a custom wind correction function to allow for operation in wind without GPS-derived wind estimation.
+The function takes the original windspeed and direction estimation determined by ArduPlane at initialisation of the script and calculates the corrected ground speed and ground course based on the current UAV magnetic heading.

+When the script is started, the UAV home position and last known wind measurements are used to initialise the navigation controller.
+The airspeed setpoint, diastance to home, and magnetic heading are all that is required for the controller to function, and my testing proves that it always returns the UAV to the vicinity of home.
+Indeed, if low or zero wind speeds are present, the UAV will often end up orbiting or performing a figure of eight pattern around the home point once reached!
+The video below shows a brief summary of the performance of the navigation controller in the simulator.

+{% include embed/youtube.html id='y_hJwu-_NvM' %}

+Before moving on to hardware testing, I regression tested the operation of the geofence failsafes, which is also shown in the summary video.
+The inclusion of a 'RTL check' in the script, to prevent setting a new flight mode if the current flight mode is RTL, ensures that the automated RTL action is not overriden at any point unless commanded by the operator and was swwn to function as expected during SITL testing.

+# Hardware Testing

 # References

 [1] StuartsProjects, SX12XX-LoRa Library, GitHub - https://github.com/StuartsProjects/SX12XX-LoRa
+[2] khancyr, Pymavlink complete example for copter control, GitHub - https://github.com/ArduPilot/pymavlink/pull/503 [3] mustafa-gokce, Ardupilot Software Development - Pymavlink, GitHub - https://github.com/mustafa-gokce/ardupilot-software-development/tree/main/pymavlink